traumverloren/haute-codeture/haute-codeture.md

 > I wanted something ephemeral that would pass like a falling star...The work had to just transpire, make people dream and talk, and that would be all.
 > -- Jean Tinguely

+^I was inspired by the exhibit

-^ When I was at the exhibit, this quote by Tinguely stood out to me.
+^ this quote by Tinguely stood out to me.

 ^ Really liked idea of a temporary experience that connects artist and viewer

 ^ It's spontaneous and,

-^ Only meant to bring joy
+^ Only meant to bring joy and inspire for short time

+^ I was excited by all these ideas

-^ Inspire for short time
+^ and decided to tackle a hardware project for 1st time

+^ wanted to make something where a user anywhere in the world could create some kind of art in app

+^ and send it to me to enjoy for a small amount of time.

 ---

 # My first project

 ![inline loop](react-native-demo.mp4)

-^I was inspired by the exhibit

-^ I decided to tackle a hardware project for 1st time

 ^Person creates a pixel art design on a web app